SamirIngley/Desktop-Profiles/README.md

 * Same applies if you want to add new paths to other Application folders

 ## Future updates:
+- currently finds the first app with the specified name regardless of location.
+Apps with the same will conflict here and only the app specified first will open.
 - open specific "file" with "app"
 - needs to handle trailing space when deleting apps
 - need to be able to close apps and urls too